quadlegacy/TexRet/README.md

 # TexRet
 Texture retriever for blender.
-Useful if you have different parts of a model.
+Useful if you have different parts of a model..